OnsenUI/OnsenUI/ISSUE_TEMPLATE.md

 For this, go to http://tutorial.onsen.io/ ,
 select a framework and a template and modify or replace it.
 This will use the latest Onsen UI version released.
-After you finish,
-click 'Export to Codepen' button,save it and link it here.
+After you finish, click 'Export to Codepen' button, save it and link it here.
 -->